-iPrEx OLE will gather additional information about the use of Truvada PrEP, including
+iPrEx OLE is gathering additional information about the use of Truvada PrEP, including

 • Long-term efficacy